angrykim/agusmakmun.github.io/_posts/2018-09-03-handling_false_positives.md

 Let's look at the false positives and how we can handle it when doing data analytics

-I think there are many reasons that can cause "false positive" in data analysis.
+I think there are many reasons that can cause "false positive" in data.

 I'm going to mention two types that we can normally face in payment fraud and abuse cases.